WZhaoKe/aegpwb/doc/SolverUserManual.md

 aperture                 | named edge with unfilled arrow in direction of net power flow source (power )          | named edge with filled arrow and circle in direction of source power source (power density)   | named edge with unfilled arrow and circle in direction of power absorption

-The reference node is the ultimate source/sink of all power in the model.

 ## Solving the model